JohnThekku/AutoPoster-bot/README.md

 **Make sure your service account has edit access to your Google Sheet.**

+---

-Contributions Welcome!
+### Contributions Welcome!

-This project is open to contributions — feel free to fork, improve, or create issues if you have ideas.
+This project is open to contributions